US Approves $5.58 Bn Fighter Jet Sale To Philippines - UrduPoint

 It would also boost "the Philippine Air Force's ability to conduct maritime domain awareness" and "enhance its suppression of enemy air defenses," the statement said.

-A State Department spokesperson said the deal would be final only after "a signed Letter of Offer and Acceptance" was received from the "purchasing partner".
+A State Department spokesperson said Wednesday that the deal would be final only after "a signed Letter of Offer and Acceptance" was received from the "purchasing partner".

 Philippine defense department spokesman Arsenio Andolong told AFP he had "not received any official notice of such a decision."

-But the Philippines has publicly expressed interest in acquiring F-16s since at least the administration of former president Benigno Aquino which ended in 2016.
+But China warned Manila against the purchase, saying the Philippines was "threatening" regional peace.

+"The Philippines' defense and security cooperation with other countries should not target any third party or harm the interests of a third party.
+Nor should it threaten regional peace and security or exacerbate regional tensions," foreign ministry spokesman Guo Jiakun said.

-Manila and Washington have deepened their defence cooperation since President Ferdinand Marcos took office in 2022 and began pushing back on Beijing's sweeping South China Sea claims.
+Manila and Washington have deepened their defense cooperation since President Ferdinand Marcos took office in 2022 and began pushing back on Beijing's sweeping South China Sea claims.

 In December, the Philippines angered China when it said it planned to acquire the US mid-range Typhon missile system in a push to secure its maritime interests.